-Survey of business emphasizing the global nature of business and including entrepreneurship concepts, form, marketing, management, human resources, financial resources and production. - 170 APPLIED MATHEMATICS FOR BUSINESS 3 credits Prerequisite: Completion of 1020:052 or 2010: 052 with a grade of C or better or placement test.
-Mathematics of business including retail pricing, simple and compound interest, discounts, mortgages, payroll, annuities, depreciation, inventory, insurance, taxes, stock and bonds, and basic statistics. - 202 ELEMENTS OF HUMAN RESOURCE MANAGEMENT 3 credits Prerequisite: 2420:103 or permission.
+Survey of business emphasizing the global nature of business and including entrepreneurship concepts, form, marketing, management, human resources, financial resources and production.

+APPLIED MATHEMATICS FOR BUSINESS 3 credits Prerequisite: Completion of 2010: 052 with a grade of C or better or placement test.
+Mathematics of business including retail pricing, simple and compound interest, discounts, mortgages, payroll, annuities, depreciation, inventory, insurance, taxes, stock and bonds, and basic statistics.

+ELEMENTS OF HUMAN RESOURCE 202

+MANAGEMENT Prerequisite: 2420:103 or permission.
 Provides students with an overview of human resource management functions.
-Includes planning, EEO/AA, selection, development, legal environment,
+Includes planning, EEO/AA, selection, development, legal environment, compensation, labor relations, appraisal systems, and career plannancial statement analysis, and specialized accounting software.

-BASIC ACCOUNTING I 3 credits
+BASIC ACCOUNTING I

-- Accounting for sole proprietorships operating as service and merchandising concerns.
-Includes handling of cash, accounts receivable, inventories, plant/equipment, and payroll. - 212 BASIC ACCOUNTING II 3 credits Prerequisite: 2420:211.
+Accounting for sole proprietorships operating as service and merchandising concerns.
+Includes handling of cash, accounts receivable, inventories, plant/equipment, and payroll.

+BASIC ACCOUNTING II 212 3 credits Prerequisite: 2420:211.
 A study of accounting as it applies to partnerships and corporations.
+Includes stocks, bonds, cash flows, fi-

+- ESSENTIALS OF MANAGEMENT ACCOUNTING 3 credits
-Includes stocks, bonds, cash flows, financial statement analysis, and specialized accounting software. - 213 ESSENTIALS OF MANAGEMENT ACCOUNTING 3 credits Prerequisite: 2420:211.
-Study of the interpretation and use of accounting data by management in decision making and the planning and controlling of business activities. - 214 ESSENTIALS OF INTERMEDIATE ACCOUNTING 3 credits Prerequisite: 2420:212.
-Study of development of financial accounting theory and its application to problems of financial statement generation, account valuation, analysis of working capital and determination of net income.

-- 216 SURVEY OF COST ACCOUNTING 3 credits Prerequisite: 2420:213.
-Provides student with conceptual understanding of how accounting information is developed and used for product costing, decision making, and managerial planning and control. - 217 SURVEY OF TAXATION 4 credits Prerequisite: 2420:212.
-Survey course of basic tax concepts, research, planning, and preparation of returns for individuals, partnerships, and corporations.
-Federal, state and local business taxes are discussed. - 218 AUTOMATED BOOKKEEPING 2 credits Corequisite: 2420:212.
-Provides experience with accounting software packages to include the processing of general ledger, accounts receivable, accounts payable, and payroll transactions. - 219 BUSINESS ACCOUNTING PROJECTS 3 credits Prerequisites: 2420:212, 213, 216.
-Capstone course for accounting: involves advanced problem and critical thinking on topics in financial, managerial, cost and tax accounting. - 243 SURVEY IN FINANCE 3 credits Prerequisite: 2040:247, 2420:171 and 2420:211.
+Prerequisite: 2420:211.
+Study of the interpretation and use of ac-213 counting data by management in decision making and the planning and controlling of business activities. - ESSENTIALS OF INTERMEDIATE ACCOUNTING 3 credits 214 Prerequisite: 2420:212.
+Study of development of financial accounting theory and its application to problems of financial statement generation, account valuation, analysis of working capital and determination of net income. - SURVEY OF COST ACCOUNTING 216 Prerequisite: 2420:213.
+Provides student with conceptual understanding of how accounting information is developed and used for product costing, decision making, and managerial planning and - SURVEY OF TAXATION 4 credits 217 Prerequisite: 2420:212.
+Survey course of basic tax concepts, research, planning, and preparation of returns for individuals. partnerships, and corporations.
+Federal, state and local business taxes are discussed. - AUTOMATED BOOKKEEPING 218 2 credits Corequisite: 2420:212.
+Provides experience with accounting software packages to include the processing of general ledger, accounts receivable, accounts payable, and payroll transactions.

+BUSINESS ACCOUNTING PROJECTS 219 3 credits Prerequisites: 2420:212, 213, 216.
+Capstone course for accounting: involves advanced problem and critical thinking on topics in financial, managerial, cost and tax accounting.

+243 SURVEY IN FINANCE 3 credits

+Prerequisite: 2040:247, 2420:171 and 2420:211.
 Survey of field including instruments, procedures, practices and institutions.
-Emphasis on basic principles. - 245 BUSINESS MANAGEMENT ACCOUNTING INTERNSHIP 3 credits Prerequisites: 2420:212 and 213 or 215 and 216.
-An accounting field experience exposing the student to the actual accounting environment and general workplace. - 246 BUSINESS MANAGEMENT INTERNSHIP 3 credits Prerequisites: 32 credits completed, including: 2420:103, 104, 212, 280, 2040:240, 6300:201.
+Emphasis on basic principles.

+BUSINESS MANAGEMENT ACCOUNTING 245 INTERNSHIP

+Prerequisites: 2420:212 and 213 or 215 and 216.
+An accounting field experience exposing the student to the actual accounting environment and general workplace.

+- BUSINESS MANAGEMENT INTERNSHIP 246 3 credits Prerequisites: 32 credits completed, including: 2420:103, 104, 212, 280, 2040:240, 6300:201.
 A management field experience exposing the student to the actual management environment and general workplace. - 250 PROBLEMS IN BUSINESS MANAGEMENT 3 credits Prerequisites: 2420:103, 104, 212, 243, 2520:101.
-Capstone course studies the development of solutions and the formulation of policies to solve business problems, emphasizes case studies, group projects, oral and written presentations. - 280 ESSENTIALS OF BUSINESS LAW 3 credits History of the law and the judicial system, torts and criminal law affecting business contracts with emphasis on sales under the UCC, and commercial paper. - 290 SPECIAL TOPICS: BUSINESS MANAGEMENT TECHNOLOGY 1-3 credits (May be repeated for a total of four credits) Prerequisite: permission.
+Capstone course studies the development of solutions and the formulation of policies to solve business problems, emphasizes case studies, group projects, oral and written presentations. - ESSENTIALS OF BUSINESS LAW 3 credits 280 History of the law and the judicial system, torts and criminal law affecting business contracts with emphasis on sales under the UCC, and commercial paper. - SPECIAL TOPICS: BUSINESS MANAGEMENT TECHNOLOGY 1-3 credits (May be repeated for a total of four credits) Prerequisite: permission.
 Selected topics or subject areas of interest in business management technology.